-March is National Social Work Month, a time to celebrate the professional contributions of social workers.
+National Social Work Month is celebrated every March.
 The role of a hospice social worker varies from patient to patient and is focused around addressing the needs and wishes of each patient and their family or caregiver.
 Social workers understand the emotional aspects of late-stage illnesses.
 They help families identify available local and county services and resources for additional support, and they assist in countless other ways throughout the end-of-life journey.

 When did you start with Hospice of the Red River Valley?
 What brought you to HRRV?

 I started working for Hospice in January 1995.
 I hadn’t been looking for a new job, but I was approached by an RN and was asked to come for an interview.
 At the interview they told me I was a good fit and asked if I would come to work with Hospice.
 There were no interview questions!
 It was the best interview I ever had!

 How do you work with patients and families?